elastic/integrations/packages/salesforce/docs/README.md

 ## Configuration

-You need the following information from your Salesforce instance to configure this integration in Elastic:
+Users need the following information from the user's Salesforce instance to configure this integration in Elastic:

 ### Salesforce Instance URL

-The instance your Salesforce Organization uses is indicated in the URL of your browser's address bar in Salesforce Classic.
-The value before 'salesforce.com' is your Salesforce Instance.
+The instance the user's Salesforce Organization uses is indicated in the URL of the address bar in Salesforce Classic.
+The value before 'salesforce.com' is the user's Salesforce Instance.

 Example URL: `https://na9.salesforce.com/home/home.jsp`

-In the above example, the value before 'salesforce.com' is your Salesforce Instance.
+In the above example, the value before 'salesforce.com' is the user's Salesforce Instance.
 In this example, the Salesforce Organization is located on NA9.

 The Salesforce Instance URL is: `https://na9.salesforce.com`